ART THERAPY

 You can decide what you would like to do with your art, and we can close with a short grounding technique.

-• Art Therapy sessions are facilitated by Masters qualified, and ANZACATA registered art therapists.
+Art Therapy sessions are facilitated by Masters qualified, and registered Art Therapists.
 Their role is to create a safe, contained and harm-free environment that reduces power differentials and develops trusting therapeutic relationships.

 Art Therapists empower individuals with choice and control in their artmaking and provide a supportive witness for the process of discovering meaning-making through creativity.